 Mrs. Joshua broke the silence with a weary sigh and dropped her hands on Sky’s narrow shoulders.
 “This is not easy for me, Sky.
 I miss how we were too.
 But we have to learn to endure this and, for your father’s sake, survive through this madness.
 Trust me when I say that I understand how you feel right now and if I could make it better I—”

 “That’s just it!”
-Sky snarled and wrenched himself out of her firm grasp.
-“You can make it better, but instead you decide to handcuff yourself to a man that deserves to be burning in Hell for the pain he has caused so many around him.
-You have the power of ending our suffering—but you don’t want to.
-You don’t even care.
+Sky snarled and wrenched himself out of her grasp.
+“You can make it better, but you choose to handcuff yourself to a man that deserves to be burning in Hell for the pain he caused so many people around him!
+You have the power of ending our suffering—but you don’t want to!
+You don’t care!
 No, mom.
 Not this time.
 Those sweetened words may have worked on me before, but I won’t fall for them this time.
 Or the next.”

 Mrs. Joshua pressed her lips into a thin white line and rose to her full height.
 “I won’t say that I’m sorry, Sky.
 If I could say more, then I would.
 But I can’t.
 Whether you believe me or not, all your father and I are doing is for your protection.”

-Sky turned away from her and let the tears fall free from his eyes.
+Sky turned away from her and let the tears flow from his eyes.
 “Just leave me alone.”
 He shook his head slowly.
 “I don’t want to hear it.”